In this weeks episode I introduce you to fermentation! And there is no better way to start brewing than working with kombucha.

 Symbiotic Culture of Bacteria and Yeast

-This is a living mother, it looks like a slimy mushroom, so dont be alarmed.
+This is a living mother, it looks like a slimy mushroom, so do not be alarmed.

-You will need a wide open glass jar.
+You will need a wide ope- glass jar.
 It needs that open space for oxygen, the

 babies, give them away, or keep them and your kombucha will ferment faster.
 You